 “TRANSIT LOUNGE” is a contemporary book consisting of short incidents, observations, and reflections while traveling to 30 countries across six different continents during the last 15 years.

 At last, the author shares some travel tips for the readers which are quite interesting.
-He ends the book by an age-old saying “Traveling makes the person perfect”.
-So, dear readers travel far enough, you meet yourself and also do keep a travel journal to visit those memories whenever you wish…
+He ends the book with an age-old saying “Traveling makes the person perfect”.
+So, dear readers travel far enough, you meet yourself, and also do keep a travel journal to visit those memories whenever you wish…

 Travel more and read more.
 Happy Reading!